2326wx/Airfoil-optimization/README.md

 Now using simplest MSE both for metric and loss.

 **ToDo:**
-1. Use Tversky loss function and add IoU metric.
+1. Use Tversky loss function and add IoU metric. - COMPLETED